jordan-public/circuit-breaker-token/README.md

 - Potential security vulnerabilities from core changes

 **Instead, we use a wrapper token approach:**
-- cWETH wraps existing tokens (like WETH) with circuit breaker functionality
+- Circuit breaker tokens (cWETH, cUSDC, cDAI, etc.) wrap existing tokens with protection functionality
-- Lending protocols treat it as any other ERC20 collateral token
+- Lending protocols treat them as any other ERC20 collateral token
 - No changes needed to protocol code
 - Can be deployed and adopted immediately
-- Users opt-in by choosing to use cWETH instead of WETH
+- Users opt-in by choosing to use wrapped versions (cWETH instead of WETH, cUSDC instead of USDC, etc.)

 ### Protocol Compatibility